Updated: January 05,2018

 There is something magical about being in the Alps during winter – the crisp and pristine air, snow-covered conifer glistening in the brilliant sun, and alluring glacier peaks contrasting against the blue sky.

-Like many high-altitude ski resorts, snow is guaranteed in the winter.
-Every January, for the past six years, the Ice Snow Football championship takes place in Arosa.
-From January 19th to 21st, 2017, the resort will host the 7th in-official snow football world cup.
+Snow is still guaranteed in many high-altitude Swiss ski resorts in the winter.
+Every January, the Ice Snow Football championship takes place in Arosa.
+From January 10 to 11, 2019, the resort will host the 8th in-official snow football world cup.

 The Swiss are known for their innovations when it comes to developing large scale winter sports.
 In 1883, Davos (appox.
 56 miles from Arosa) held the first toboggan race, which laid the foundation for bob-sleighing.
 The first Olympic bobsleigh run was pioneered in neighbouring St. Moritz in 1929.